(image credit, IG: plantedbymish)

 Why are new shoots from my Hoya Krimson Queen drying and falling off?

 The Hoya Krimson Queen is picky about where it is growing.
-It sends out multiple vines and when it reaches a spot that is not nice it will abort the particular vine.
-This may lead to tips drying and eventually falling off.
-Nothing to worry about as this your plant’s natural way to grow.
+It sends out multiple vines, and when it reaches a spot that is not nice, it will abort the particular vine.

 Hoya Krimson Queen care needs bright filtered light or indirect light in an